MarcoSelvatici/Blue/team/README-INDIV-ms8817.md

 Since I designed the parser, I also designed the main shared types in our code (Token, Ast).

+The parser required no changes during the group phase, aside from when we decided to how to represent the empty list.

 <b>Type checker + unit tests</b>

 During the individual code phase, I implemented the type checker and wrote many unit tests for it.

+During group phase I changed the type checker by:

+- adding a few builtin function types,
+- introducing type checking for recursive functions,
+- creating a prettyprint function for the types,
+- allowing to keep track of the types of all let functions (to implement tooltips).

 <b>TestLib</b>